black-signature/PHP-Photo-Gallery/README.md

 # PHP-Photo-Gallery

-Ready to use simple photo gallery using PHP/MySQL with admin support.
+- Ready to use simple photo gallery using PHP/MySQL with admin support.
+- Fully responsive design using bootstrap.
+- Most suited for small websites.

 ## Installation

-TODO: Describe the installation process

-## Usage

-TODO: Write usage instructions
+Open index.php in the browser and follow the on-screen instructions to install

 ## History

-v 1.0.0
+v2.0.0 - Added installer and minor bug-fixes v1.0.0 - Basic features

 ## Credits